 What should you do?

 If you take warfarin and want to use fish oil, do not start, stop, or change the dose on your own.
 Talk to the clinician who manages your warfarin first.
-In many cases, the combination can be used, but your INR may need to be checked more closely after any change.
+In most cases the combination can be used, but your INR may need to be checked after any change.
+Here is a simple schedule:

-- Tell your doctor or anticoagulation clinic about all fish oil, omega-3, cod liver oil, krill oil, and combination heart-health supplements you use.
+- Tell your doctor or anticoagulation clinic about all fish oil, omega-3, cod liver oil, krill oil, and combination heart-health supplements you use or plan to use.

 - Keep the dose consistent if your clinician approves it.
-Sudden changes are more likely to cause problems than a stable routine.
+A stable routine is safer than sudden changes.

 - Watch for warning signs such as black stools, red or dark urine, severe headache, unusual bruising, vomiting blood, or bleeding that will not stop.

-There is no proven “safe spacing” strategy, such as taking fish oil in the morning and warfarin at night, that reliably prevents the interaction.
-This is because the issue is not stomach absorption at the same moment; it is the overall effect on clotting and platelets over time.
-Timing does not eliminate the risk.
+There is no proven "safe spacing" trick, such as taking fish oil in the morning and warfarin at night, that prevents the interaction.
+The issue is not absorption at the same moment; it is the overall effect on clotting and platelets over time.
+Taking them a few hours apart does not change that.

 Which specific products are affected?